GEOGRAPHY FOR 2026 & BEYOND

 Picture

-Using the base map on the right as your guide, each member of your team (3-5 members) should create a diary entry detailing the journey to the summit.
+Using the base map to the right as your guide, you should create a diary entry detailing the journey to the summit.
 It is up to you how dramatic your voyage is and whether you all make it or not.

-You can use the following tools to help you:
+You should use the following tools to help you:

 1. The Google Earth Tour - click on blue tab right